dm13450/dm13450.github.io/_posts/2022-01-06-Mixed-Models-Benchmarking.md

 * group variance of - 19.68751

-We notice that the variance in the intercept here is different compared to the previous to methods.
+We notice that the variance in the intercept here is different compared to the previous methods.
 Julia uses maximum likelihood by default whereas R and Python default to REML (Restricted Maximum Likelihood) for fitting the models.
 As the dataset only has three groups, (there are three penguin species) then these methods will